LunaQu4kez/CS307_23F_Project_Part2/docs/Report.md

 We have also tried another way to improve the speed of import data, but it was not chosen by us finally.

+If we use a thread pool to insert tables, then these threads will run into the problem of foreign key constraints if they are inserting a table and the table it's foreign key points to at the same time.
+This problem can be solved by removing the foreign key constraints from all tables and adding the foreign key constraints again.

+But designing the database this way violates the third normal form of databases. **And if any data is not inserted successfully, adding foreign key constraints later may fail, which can lead to a complete failure later on.** The strong of this database designed this way is very low.
+And for real engineering projects, using this method is not possible.

 ### 2. Optimization of Query